goudreinette/blog/_src/posts/2017-06-11-writing-a-forth-quotations.md

   return $ makeWord es
 ```

-Quotations are evaluated like ordinary values: pushed on the stack, not invoked.
+They are evaluated like ordinary values: pushed on the stack, not invoked.

 ```haskell
 eval :: Val -> Forth ()